Python for Reverse Engineering: Scripting a homebrew disassembly toolchain

 - Minimal knowledge of the ELF format

 I’m Anirudh, a computer science major at SRM IST, Kattankulathur, Chennai.
-My primary interest is computer security, and more specifically — offensive security, digital forensics and threat intel.
+My primary interest is computer security, and more specifically — offensive security, digital forensics and privacy.
 I’m also a security researcher/CTF player at Sector443, an infosec community at our University.
 I've worked closely with a lot of organizations to provide security solutions, and have conducted pentests on their infrastructure.
 Apart from security, I actively contribute to open source projects, my most favourite being the Nim programming language.